JASEpstein/Psychic-Game/README.md

     Homework #3

+    **This code was refactored - PLEASE use index2.html to grade**

     This is a simple game that asks the users to guess a letter that the computer has chosen.
 User has 10 guesses before the game resets and they try again.

 **Contact**